 Another thing that COVID-19 has shown the country is that your job might not be as secure as you thought it was.
 Many individuals turned to restaurants or retail over home care jobs.
 This trend has resulted in traditionally high turnover rates in the home care industry.
 It has been difficult to obtain and keep quality talent.

 However, jobs in the home care industry may offer more job security than other industries.
 With this advantage, home care companies may have an easier time attracting and keeping talent.
 Many home care companies, including Caring Senior Service, have been welcoming new caregivers more than ever, while many industries are letting go or furloughing their employees.

 Not only will attracting talent be different for home care companies, but the hiring and onboarding process might be different too.
 Companies have turned to virtual interviews and training to help adhere to social distancing practices as they bring on new employees.

 As home care becomes the preferred option for senior care, it is also likely that states will implement home care licensing requirements.
 Many states have few if any requirements for home care organizations.
 Larger agencies, like Caring Senior Service, have their own internal standards, but there are not set standards for the quality of care.

 Licensing would create a more uniform standard of care and help ensure that home care companies are more qualified across the country.
 As a result, you may see smaller agencies fade out of the home care industry and larger home care agencies dominate the market.

 While COVID-19 has been devastating to the world’s economy, it has taught us some valuable lessons about caring for our seniors.
 Regardless of what happens in the future, Caring Senior Service will remain a trusted home care provider.
 We will always strive to help seniors remain healthy, happy, and at home.
-To learn more about what we are doing during the COVID-19 pandemic, review our Infection Control Specialty Program or just give us a call.
+To learn more about what we are doing during the COVID-19 pandemic, contact a Caring location near you.